-We have tirelessly refined our processes to ensure that each Stone and Sawyer lamp is built to surpass our clients' expectations.
+We are continually refining our processes to ensure that each Stone and Sawyer lamp is made to surpass our clients' expectations.

 We work exclusively with hardwoods for all necks, bases and caps on our lamps.
-Each piece is turned, finished and sealed by hand locally to bring out the richness and character of the wood.
+Each piece is turned, finished and sealed by hand locally to bring out its richness and character.
 Many of our wood components are custom turned to match the exact diameter of the fired ceramic lamp body.